roi32/Steimatzky-project/README.md

-Project to complete an Automation course on the Steimatzky website.
+Automation graduation project on the Steimatzky website.

 The project is still work in progress.